-Querx will now send a set of data to Palamoa once per minute.
+Querx will now send a set of data to Palamoa once every minute.

-Back to Palamoa: A first set of data sent by Querx should appear in the dark field after one minute.
+A first set of data sent by Querx should appear in the dark field after about a minute.

 Once the data is displayed, click Add Sensor, in order to enter a sensor.